dusixian/cs342-assign1/README.md

 - missingBloodType: used in Patient/getCompatibleBloodType

 ## Unit Tests
-- Two files:
 - MedicationTests: Tests the `Medication` type and its methods.
 - PatientTests: Tests the `Patient` type and its methods.

 ## AI Integration
 This assignment uses AI ([shared link](https://chatgpt.com/share/67847a20-e3bc-8006-a71a-78200aba8baa)).
 Code that integrates with AI is commented in the repository.